developerHub01/UtilsPack/readme.md

 2. String Utilities

-   ✅ up_toCapitalCase(str) – Capitalize the first letter of a string.
+   ✅ up_toCapitalCase(full) – Capitalize the first letter of a string.
-   ✅ capitalizeWords(str) – Capitalize the first letter of each word.
+   ✅ up_toCapitalCase() – Capitalize the first letter of each word.
-   ✅ toCamelCase(str) – Convert a string to camelCase format.
+   ✅ up_toCamelCase() – Convert a string to camelCase format.
-   ✅ toPascalCase(str) – Convert a string to PascalCase format.
+   ✅ up_toPascalCase() – Convert a string to PascalCase format.
-   toSnakeCase(str) – Convert a string to snake_case format.
+   ✅ up_toSnakeCase() – Convert a string to snake_case format.
-   toKebabCase(str) – Convert a string to kebab-case format. reverseString(str) – Reverse a string.
+   ✅ up_toKebabCase() – Convert a string to kebab-case format.
+   reverseString(str) – Reverse a string.
    truncateString(str, length) – Truncate a string to a certain length. removeWhitespace(str) – Remove whitespace from the string.